cuiyinchen/Python_Project_Unsupervised/README.md

 using the methods of unsupervised learning (K-Means, Agglomerative, K-Medoids), we will identify the key characteristics of their clusters.
 ## Project Analysis Report
 It's a 34-page technical analysis report describing this project in depth.
-Code is also uploaded.
+Code is also uploaded namely "Customer Personality Analysis using Unsupervised Machine Learning.ipynb".
 ## Project Presentation
 This is a 45-page presentation slide deck designed to introduce this project in 30 minutes.